DaveyByrnes/pands-project/README.md

 In `analysis.py`, I created a text file which could summarise all of the various features and classes within the dataset into [summary.text](./summary.txt).

+The summary statistics are useful at a glance as it sums up most of everything I need to know about the dataset.
+I can see the outliers easily with the minimum and maximum, and mean and standard deviation gives me insight on where the data clustes and by how much.

+However - if I was to research these features in greater depth, a brief text summary of everything isn't suitable.
+Getting the data in a visual form can help me identify patterns easier, as differentiating patterns from raw numbers isn't intuitive to me.

+#### **The Basic Visuals**

+The first visualisation step is perhaps the most familiar to me - the histogram.
+I decided to generate a histogram for each feature: sepal length, sepal width, petal length and petal width.
+With